 The Microservices Advantage

-Highly scalable: Since each feature or service of a microservices architecture is self-contained and autonomous, it’s easy to scale the individual components up or down in response to changing requirements.
+Since each feature or service of a microservice architecture is self-contained and autonomous, it’s easy to scale the individual components up or down in response to changing requirements.

-Improved reliability: Since each microservice can run independently, there is less chance that the failure of one service will result in the failure of the entire ecosystem.
-Even when one microservice synchronously invokes another, using features like circuit breaker will stop the failure of one service from cascading throughout the application.
+Since each microservice can run independently, there is less chance that the failure of one service will result in the failure of the entire ecosystem.
+Even when one microservice synchronously invokes another.
+Using features like circuit breaker will stop the failure of one service from cascading throughout the application.
 This prevents resource exhaustion while the calling service waits for the failed service to respond – thus bolstering the resilience of the entire ecosystem.

-Contained complexity: A microservices architecture frees developers to only worry about the complexity of the individual service they are building.
-This compartmentalization facilitates the perfection of each component while making it easier to break down the management of large application projects into smaller, more manageable jobs.
+A microservice architecture frees developers to only worry about the complexity of the individual service they are building.
+This compartmentalization facilitates the perfection of each component and it also makes it easier to break down the management of large application projects into smaller, more manageable jobs.

-Faster time to market: Microservices support a CI/CD/CD (continuous integration/continuous delivery/continuous deployment) development cycle.
-Since the microservices have less dependency on each other, you can ship software and services faster before finishing your complete vision for the product – and update the software with new features over time, as the development of different microservices completes.
+Microservices support a CI/CD/CD (continuous integration/continuous delivery/continuous deployment) development cycle.
+Microservices have less dependency on each other.
+This means you can ship software and services faster before finishing your complete vision for the product.
+This allows you to update the software with new features over time, as the development of different microservices completes.

-Greater business agility: With microservices, enterprises can experiment with new features – and quickly delete them if they don’t work – without posing a threat to the larger application ecosystem, and without incurring substantial business risks.
-This translates into greater business agility because enterprises can test new tech and services without investing a tremendous amount of time, labor, and money.
+With microservices, enterprises can experiment with new features – and quickly delete them if they don’t work .
+They can do this without posing a threat to the larger application ecosystem, and without incurring substantial business risks.
+This furthermore translates into greater business agility because enterprises can test new tech and services without investing a tremendous amount of time, labor, and money.

 Are Microservices Right for You?

 “If it ain’t broke, don’t fix it,” is a maxim that certainly applies here.
-If your enterprise runs smoothly with an ESB and a suite of connected monolithic applications – there’s no reason to embrace the microservices revolution (yet).
+Therefore, If your enterprise is running smoothly with an ESB and a suite of connected monolithic applications – there’s no reason to embrace the microservices revolution (yet).